AjaySharvesh3/Data-Structures-and-Algorithms/Algorithm_Solutions/README.md

 # **Solution Algorithms**

-You should add a file and write you code on that file.
+You should add a file and write your code on that file.